t-usui/SVM/README.md

 SVM
 ===

-An Support Vector Machine implementation using LIBSVM.
+A Support Vector Machine implementation using LIBSVM.